jon-harper/QExt/README.md

 ### QeCore
 - Public and private classes: done
 - D-ptr and q-ptr, `auto` semantics: done
-- QeUniquePointer: in progress
+- `QeUniquePointer`: nearly complete

 ### QeWidgets
-Some widgets need cleanup, polish, and documentation
+- Some widgets need cleanup, polish, and documentation

 ### QeRibbon
 - Design decisions need to be made